 The gardens of Versailles are a magnificent sight to behold.
 They seem to stretch into infinity, and it’s an incredible thought to imagine the monarchs of France strolling along those perfectly symmetrical, maze-like hedges.
-If you thought it couldn’t get any more magnificent, then perhaps you haven’t seen them on a Musical Fountain day!
+If you thought the gardens couldn’t get any more magnificent, then make sure not to miss the musical fountains at Versailles.

-Due to conservation concerns, the dozens of fountains scattered throughout the gardens cannot be turned on 24/7.
+Due to conservation concerns, the dozens of fountains at Versailles cannot be turned on 24/7.
 Instead, they are only turned on a few days per week during the warmer months of the year, and to add to the overall Baroque environment, period-specific music is played via speakers hidden throughout the garden hedges.
 It really brings the gardens to life!
 Just imagine yourself wearing an elaborate robe à la Française costume, or a gilded waistcoat, breeches and curly white wig, and you will be transported back in time.

 If you want to see the Gardens of Versailles in their most exciting state, then plan to visit on a Musical Fountain day, that is:

-Be sure to pay attention to the fountain times.
-On most fountain days, the water runs from 11am-noon, stops for a couple hours, then picks back up again at 2:30pm (Tuesdays) or 3:30pm (Weekends and public holidays).
-Most people visit the Palace in the morning, then head outdoors to see the fountains after having lunch.
+Be sure to pay attention to the fountains times.
+On most fountain days, the water runs from 11am-noon, stops for a couple hours, then picks back up again at 2:30pm (Tuesdays) or 3:30pm (weekends and public holidays).
+Most people visit in the morning, then head outdoors to see the fountains at Versailles after having lunch.
 You could try to beat the crowds by doing the fountains first thing in the morning, but one hour isn’t enough time to see them all on foot.